hack2skill/url_short/README.md

 # URL Shortner by Hack2skill
 URL Shortner is an online tool that allows users to convert long urls in to short easily shareable urls.
-Developed upon MERN Stack.This is one of the many open source projects undertaken by Hack2skill in collaboration with developers.
-Our aim is to generate more such contributions to open source respositories, in the collaboration with other open source developers.
+Developed upon MERN Stack.This is one of the many open source projects undertaken by Hack2skill.
+Our aim is to generate more such open source respositories, in the collaboration with other open source developers.
 Don't forget to check out our other open source projects, right [`here!`](https://github.com/hack2skill/)

 ## Installation
 To Contribute to this repository follow these commands in your Terminal: